 That is, in the Synthetix Network, there are Synths, which are synthetic assets that provide exposure to assets such as gold, bitcoin, U.S. Dollars and various equities like Tesla (NASDAQ:TSLA) and Apple (NASDAQ:AAPL).
 The whole idea of these synthetic assets is to create shared assets wherein users benefit from asset exposure, without actually owning the asset.

-It’s a very unique idea, and a promising project in the ethereum landscape.
+It’s a unique idea, and a promising project in the ethereum landscape.
 Because it helps bridge the gap between cryptocurrencies and traditional assets, it creates a level of familiarity and value that are often missing in other cryptocurrency assets.
 This familiarity and value ultimately position SNX price to rise in 2020.

-DxChain Token (DX)
+Cryptocurrencies to Buy for 2020: DxChain Token (DX)

 DxChain is a very ambitious project which aims to use blockchain technology to solve the world’s data computation, storage and privacy issues.
 It’s a tall order.
 But, if it works, it could yield huge results in terms of DXC usage and value growth.

 In 2020, data privacy concerns are front and center.
 As such, privacy-focused coins should rise.
 DXC is one of the more interesting privacy-focused coins with potentially huge long term upside.